wendywarren/ac-type/_type-3/poster/index.md

 These are pretty simple.

 - Dimensions: 24" x 36" plus ⅛" bleed
-- Colour: 2 spot colours or 4 colour process
+- Colour: 2 spot colours
 - Illustrator or InDesign are your tools of choice. *No Photoshop!*